kirklg/automata/README.md

 Server Architecture layout:
-On boot up, automata will fork itself into 3 (1 is optional) units of work (processes, fu#! threads (sharing memory - wat?!) that are responsible for the following:
+On boot up, automata will fork itself into 3 (1 is optional) units of work (processes, not threads (sharing memory - wat?!) that are responsible for the following:

 1. Consensus node of state changes and writes to the configured state machine (replication if specified)